data-workspaces/data-workspaces-core/docs/tutorial.rst

 We have tagged this snapshot with the tag ``SVC-3``.
 We want to push the entire workspace to GitHub.
 This can be done as follows::

-  dws push --skip sklearn-digits-dataset
+  dws push

-We include ``--skip sklearn-digits-dataset`` on the command line, as we do not have write access to that resource and want to exclude it from our push.

-After the push, the *origin* respository on GitHub has been updated with the latest snapshot and results.
+After the push, the ``origin`` respository on GitHub has been updated with the latest snapshot and results.
 We can now go back to the origin machine where we created the workspace, and download the changes.
 To do so, start up a command line window, go into the workspace's directory on the first machine,